View Cluster Maps

 - Attacks: Clusters assets based on the common attack properties.
 The larger tiles indicate a greater attack level.
 Drill down to learn more about the assets and the attack data.

-- Vulnerable Applications: Clusters the assets by the similar installed vulnerable applications.
+- Vulnerable Apps: Clusters the assets by the similar installed vulnerable applications.
 The larger tiles indicate a greater threat as a result of installed vulnerable applications on the assets.

 - Hover over the tile to display a summary of the event data.